zhong-j-yu/rekex/doc/Spec.md

    The grammar rule for the `enum` type is an *Alternation Rule*, with each subrule as a `Regex Rule` referencing a constant field and its `@Regex` annotation.

-   > It's possible that ctors are declared in the body of an enum type,
+   > It's possible that ctors for the enum type are declared
+   > in the ctor catalog, or in the body of the enum class,
-   > in which case the previous clause precedes this clause.
+   > in which case previous clauses precede this clause.

-7. If the class is annotated with `@org.rekex.spec.Permits`, invoke subprocedure *derive_from_subclass_list*, with `value` of the `@Permits` annotation.
+7. If the class is annotated with `@org.rekex.spec.Permits`, invoke subprocedure *derive_from_subclass_list*, with classes listed in the `@Permits` annotation.

 8. If the class is a `sealed` type, invoke subprocedure *derive_from_subclass_list*, with classes in the `permits` clause.